PhreeMason/BookClock/docs/COMPONENTS.md

 ### HelloWave
 **API:** No props required
-**Use Case:** Welcome/greeting component for user onboarding or welcome screens.
+**Use Case:** Welcome/greeting component for user onboarding or welcome screens with animated wave emoji.